mozilla/web-lit-core/README.md

 * remix for different audiences
 * continually improve the curriculum-- see this [list of tasks and modifications](https://github.com/mozilla/web-lit-core/issues) we need help with!

 [Fork](https://help.github.com/articles/fork-a-repo/) this repository.
-This makes your own version of this project you can edit and use.
+Forking is making a copy and creating your own version of this project you can edit and use.
 Here is also another resource for [forking](https://guides.github.com/activities/forking/#making-changes).

 First time contributing to open source?
 Check out this free series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).